equinix-labs/not_ipmi_to_metal/snippets/development.md

 Currently, the relevant logic is predominantly in [fakebmc.py](ipmi_to_metal/fakebmc.py), where we can suprisingly quite easily, shove our own logic into the middle of [ipmisim's](https://github.com/shapeblue/ipmisim) BMC / Session handling.
 This allows us to quickly and easily mock different actions.

+### Short-term Todos

+* Add `fakebmc.py` shim to support updating a Metal instance's configuration in the platform between iPXE always configurations with a defined iPXE URL specified as  OSENV.
+This will allow an IPMI call to mimic setting a device to PXE boot and handing off control of the instance to an install chain
+* Make IPMI credentials OSENV based

 ### Target endpoints / abstractions